Father John Hugo, page header

 Upcoming Retreats

-For further information, follow the link above to visit the websites of the retreat houses.
+For further information, follow the links above to visit the websites of the retreat houses.

 Retreatants are asked to bring only a Bible and notebook.
 Focused on providing spiritual direction, the retreat concentrates on the teachings of the Gospel and the writings of many Catholic saints.
 It is based on the first week of the thirty-day Ignatian retreat.